visgotti/gotti-channels/README.md

 But "Front Channels" are meant to have multiple instances living on different servers/processes all communicating with its sibling "Back Channel"

-When I say sibling I'm just describing the topology of a channel in laymens terms.
+When I say sibling I'm just describing the topology of a channel in layman's terms.

 A "Channel" is simply just made up of many "Front Channels" and a single "Back Channel" where they all share a unique identifier.
 All of the "Front Channels" with the ID of "randomChannel123" are sibilings of the SINGLE "Back Channel" "randomChannel123" and vice versa.